postmanlabs/labs-docs/src/pages/docs/publishing-your-api/authoring-your-documentation.md

 warning: false
 ---

 You can include information in your API documentation using [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
 Postman will [populate various parts of your documentation](/docs/postman/api-documentation/documenting-your-api/#including-detail-in-your-docs) from the information associated with the relevant collection.
 Your Markdown content can include standard structures and formatting such as headings, lists, images, links, bold / emphasis, code samples, blockquotes, and tables.
-You can author documentation either from the collection in the Postman app, or directly in the docs when viewing them in the web browser.
+You can author documentation either from the collection in Postman, or directly in the docs when viewing them in the web browser.

 ## Contents